japila-books/spark-sql-internals/docs/logical-operators/InMemoryRelation.md

-title: InMemoryRelation

-# InMemoryRelation Leaf Logical Operator -- Cached Representation of Dataset
+# InMemoryRelation Leaf Logical Operator &mdash; Cached Representation of Dataset

 `InMemoryRelation` is a spark-sql-LogicalPlan-LeafNode.md[leaf logical operator] that represents a cached `Dataset` by the <<child, physical query plan>>.